micromark/common-markup-state-machine/readme.md

 >
 > *   <a id="stack-of-continuation" href="#stack-of-continuation">**Stack of continuation**</a> (`>` and `␠␠` for blockquote and list items)
 > *   Extensions
-> *   Emphasis, strong, links, images, hard line breaks
+> *   Emphasis, strong, hard line breaks
 > *   Lots of infra algorithms

 ## Table of contents